oublalkhalid/TAB-VAE/README.md

 The **NILMTK**[2] toolkit is used for reading the data.
 All the datasets that are compatible with **NILMTK** are supported, but the benchmark is constructed on end-uses from **UK DALE**[3], **REDD**[4] and **REFIT**[5].
 It should be noted that the data have to be downloaded manually.
-In order to load the data, the files _path_manager.py_ and _datasource.py_ inside _datasources/_ directory should be modified accordingly.
+You can use Xgentime for energy to load data remotely.

 ## Resultats